[Name of Records Custodian]

 I hereby submit this request under the Kansas Open Records Act (KORA) via email and regular mail for physical or electronic copies of the following public record or records:

-[INSERT DESCRIPTION OF RECORD OR RECORDS.]
+[INSERT DESCRIPTION OF RECORDS.]

 As you are aware, it is the public policy of the state of Kansas that “public records shall be open for inspection by any person unless otherwise provided by this act, and this act shall be liberally construed and applied to promote such policy.”
 K.S.A.
 45-216(a).
 If a record subject to this request “contains material which is not subject to disclosure” under KORA, you are required to “separate or delete such material and make available” the “material in the public record that is subject to disclosure.”
 K.S.A.
 45-221(d).